jaredballou/insurgency-sourcemod/README.md

 ### Plugins Ready to Use
 These plugins are generally stable and functional.
 Unless noted, they can simply be downloaded and installed without dependencies.
-* [Insurgency Logger](plugins/ins_logger.smx?raw=true): Creates hooks and events for Insurgency-specific stat logging.
+* [Insurgency Library](plugins/insurgency.smx?raw=true): Creates hooks and events for Insurgency-specific stat logging, entities, and events.
 Fixes a lot of issues with missing log entries for HLStatsX, this plugin is tightly bound with my HLStatsX fork I created to handle more Insurgency-specific data and events.
 This is based off of Brutus' Insurgency logger, but adds support for nearly every event supported by the game, enhances support for new weapons by removing the old config file method of adding weapons, and generally kicks ass if you're looking to create stats from Insurgency.
+It also includes a number of natives for checking game rules and objective status.
 This is generally stable, I look at it as a beta release candidate right now.
+  * [ ] Weapon lookup by index/name
+  * [ ] Role (template/class) lookup by index/name/player
+  * [ ] Game rules lookup (control points, status, waves, etc)
+  * [ ] Precache models based upon manifests.
+  * [ ] Investigate adding feature to read mp_theater_override variable, parse that theater, and add any materials/models/sounds to the list?
+  * [ ] Complete theater parser in SM to get around engine theater lookup limitations?

 * [HLStatsX](plugins/hlstatsx.smx?raw=true): Adds in-game support for HLStatsX servers to connect and send messages and other tasks.
 Adds color support, and a number of other features absent from the HLStatsX upstream version.
 Release ready, no known bugs.
 * [Coop Lobby Size](plugins/cooplobby.smx?raw=true): Increases max for mp_cooplobbysize from 8 to 16.
 Requires custom theaters to allow all 16 players to select a class.
 Release ready, no known bugs.
 * [Compass](plugins/compass.smx?raw=true): Adds a check_compass command that clients can use and get their ordinal direction where they are looking in relation to where they stand.
 Like a compass.
 Release ready, no known bugs.